 - 3/4 lb linguine or other pasta -preferably long

-- In sauce pan begin to boil the water for the pasta
+- In sauce pan begin to boil the water for the pasta.

-- In a large frying pan (enough to hold the pasta later), over med-high heat add frozen peas, and garlic and add enough water to cover slightly
+- In a large frying pan (enough to hold the pasta later), over med-high heat add frozen peas, and garlic and add enough water to cover slightly.

 - Keep a watchful eye, making sure not to burn the garlic.
-If needed add some water or more olive oil
+If needed add some water or more olive oil.

-- Meanwhile, add the pasta to the boiling water and cook until aldente
+- Meanwhile, add the pasta to the boiling water and cook until al dente.

-When pasta is finished, transfer the pasta to the frying pan and toss so the pasta is coated with the olive oil.
+- Transfer the pasta to the frying pan and toss so the pasta is coated with the olive oil.

-Serve the pasta and top with grated Italian cheese (preferably Romano).
+- Serve the pasta and top with grated Italian cheese (preferably Romano).

-Use the extra pasta water if the pasta is too dry.
+- Use the extra pasta water if the pasta is too dry.
 It’s also important to add the pasta water in with any left over pasta containers so when you reheat it, it won’t be dry and you don’t water it down in flavor with non-pasta water.

 - Serve with Italian or other artisan bread on the side.

-- Don’t forget a salad
+- Don’t forget a salad on the side.